raselpy/Pattern-Recognition/README.md

 This repository is a collection of implementations of algorithms and concepts I have learned from the **Pattern Recognition** course at **Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU)**.
 All algorithms are implemented from scratch using Python, focusing on the mathematical understanding and practical application of pattern recognition techniques.

-## 🚀 Objectives

-- Reinforce theoretical concepts of pattern recognition through practical implementation.
-- Develop a deep understanding of key algorithms by implementing them without relying on external libraries.
-- Build a comprehensive repository of educational resources for others interested in pattern recognition.

 ---

 ## 📂 Contents